-Gains from the sale of shares, units in investment funds, dividend rights similar to equities and gains from futures and forward transactions, as well as income from option premiums, that are realised at the level of the Investment Fund do not affect the investor as long as these are not distributed.
-Moreover, profits from the sale of the following capital claims (so-called good capital claims) are not considered at investor level5 unless distributed.
+Gains from the sale of shares, investment fund units, equity-equivalent profit participation rights, gains from forward transactions and income from option premiums generated at the level of the Investment Fund will not be recognised at investor level unless they are distributed.
+Moreover, profits from the sale of the following capital claims (so-called good capital claims) are not considered at investor level unless distributed.

-- a) capital claims with an issuing yield; - b) "normal" bonds and unsecuritised claims with fixed coupons and down-rating bonds, floaters and reverse floaters; - c) risk certificates representing an individual stock or a published index for multiple equities at a 1:1 ratio; - d) reverse convertible bonds, exchangeable bonds and convertible bonds; - e) income bonds traded without a separate recording of the accrued interest (flat) and debt dividend rights; and - f) cum-warrant bonds.
+- a) capital claims with an issuing yield; - b) "normal" bonds and unsecuritised claims with fixed coupons and down-rating bonds, floaters and reverse floaters; - c) risk certificates representing an individual stock or a published index for multiple equities at a 1:1 ratio; - d) reverse convertible bonds, exchangeable bonds and convertible bonds: - e) income bonds traded without a separate recording of the accrued interest (flat) and debt dividend rights; and - f) cum-warrant bonds.